babymastodon/zwo-downloader/README.md

 # ZWO Downloader

 **ZWO Downloader** is a Chrome extension that converts cycling workouts from **TrainerRoad**, **TrainerDay**, and **WhatsOnZwift** into Zwift `.zwo` workout files.
-It detects supported workout pages, extracts or retrieves the underlying power-segment structure, reconstructs the workout with proper intervals and ramps, and provides a one-click ZWO download.
+It detects supported workout pages, extracts or fetches segment data, reconstructs the workout structure (including ramps and structured intervals), computes workout metrics, and provides a one-click ZWO download.

+---

 ## Supported Websites